Link light rail: Future expansion

-The Link light rail system is planned to be expanded to 116 mi with five lines and 70 stations by 2044.
+The Link light rail system is planned to be expanded to 116 mi with five lines and 70 stations by 2050.
 The future system is anticipated to serve 750,000 daily passengers at full build-out and cost up to $131 billion.
 The expansions are primarily funded through local taxes passed by voters in a pair of multimodal transit ballot measures.
 The Sound Transit 2 (ST2) package, passed in 2008, funded several extensions to be finished by 2026, including three that opened between 2016 and 2021.
-Sound Transit 3 (ST3) was approved in 2016 and funded new extensions of Link that will open between 2024 and 2046, including projects in Pierce and Snohomish counties.
+Sound Transit 3 (ST3) was approved in 2016 and funded new extensions of Link that will open between 2024 and 2050, including projects in Pierce and Snohomish counties.
 Several deferred or truncated projects from ST2 were also funded and accelerated by the ST3 plan.

 Since 2016, the original timelines for both expansion packages have been modified due to the COVID-19 pandemic, labor shortages, and construction issues.
 Sound Transit adopted a "realignment plan" in 2021 that delayed most projects by two to five years, primarily to address a $6.5 billion shortfall in projected revenue that would be needed to avoid reaching a state-imposed debt limit by 2029.
 The cost estimate for the largest project in the ST3 package, the West Seattle/Ballard Link Extension, increased by 50 percent between 2019 and 2021, reaching $12 billion due to higher property values and lower revenue amid the pandemic.
 A set of new delays, mainly affecting Sound Transit 2 projects, was announced in 2022 following a four-month regional strike by concrete truck drivers, as well as unexpected conditions discovered during work.
+The Sound Transit 3 program underwent another realignment in 2026 to address a $35 billion shortfall, with several projects deferred indefinitely.